 4. Do you like it?

 I’m convinced that we should stick with what we’re good at.
 And failing that at least avoid the things we really don’t like doing.
 The results show how much we enjoy things – or how little, depending.
 Be sure to take your enjoyment into account when reviewing your progress!

-So when it comes to finding the right marketing platforms for your business, there are two things I always tell my clients: 1.
+When it comes to finding the right marketing platforms for your business, there are two things I always tell my clients: 1.
 There’s no way you can avoid marketing altogether.
 2. You can pick and choose what you like best.

 So before you follow the latest marketing trend or get started with a new platform, ask yourself: Do I like it?
 Is it something I will enjoy doing or at least be good at?